markuskimius/pinchpan2/README.md

   * `.panInertia`   : When panning, the inertia of the pan.
 The default is 0.98;
   * `.pinchSpeed`   : When pinching, the speed at which the pinching should occur.
 The default is double the ratio of the size of the element to the page.
   * `.zoomMin`      : When zooming, the mininum allowed zoom level.
 The default is 0.01.
 Must be greater than 0.
+  * `.zoomMax`      : When zooming, the maximum allowed zoom level.
+The default is Infinite.
+Must be greater-than-or-equal-to zoomMin.
   * `.zoomPerPixel` : When zooming, the amount to zoom by a single pixel of pinching action.
 The default is the inverse of the size of the element being zoomed.